-Basel III Transitional 31-Dec-16 £m Common Equity Tier 1 capital at 31 December 2015 161.8 Group profit after taxation for the financial year 2016 6.1 Other comprehensive income/(expense): Actuarial remeasurements on retirement benefit obligations 2.6 Income tax on items that may be reclassified to the income statement (0.2) Income tax on items that will not be reclassified to the income statement (0.4) Other movements: Decrease/ (increase) in deferred tax asset 1.6 Increase in defined benefits pensions fund assets (2.2) Decrease/ (increase) in intangible assets (0.2) Increase/ (decrease) in AFS reserve 1.0 Additional valuation adjustment (0.4) Other 0.1 Common Equity Tier 1 capital at 31 December 2016 169.8 Additional Tier 1 capital at 31 December 2015 21.0 PIBS Grandfathering to T2 capital (3.0) Additional Tier 1 capital at 31 December 2016 18.0 Tier 2 capital at 31 December 2015 39.6 Increase in collective provision 1.0 Amortisation of capital value of Subordinated debt (10.0) Amortisation of subordinated debt issue costs - PIBS Grandfathering to T2 capital 3.0 Tier 2 capital at 31 December 2016 33.6
+Basel III Transitional £m

+Common Equity Tier 1 capital at 31 December 2016 169.8

+Group profit after taxation for the financial year 2017 10.9

+Other comprehensive (expense)/income:

+Pensions (1.7)

+Income tax on items that may be reclassified to the income statement (0.3)

+Income tax on items that will not be reclassified to the income statement -

+Other movements:

+Decrease in deferred tax asset 2.3

+Decrease in defined benefits pension fund assets -

+Increase in intangible assets (0.3)

+Increase in AFS reserve 1.8

+Common Equity Tier 1 capital at 31 December 2017 182.5

+Additional Tier 1 capital at 31 December 2016 18.0

+PIBS Grandfathering to Tier 2 capital (3.0)

+Additional Tier 1 capital at 31 December 2017 15.0

+Tier 2 capital at 31 December 2016 33.6

+Reduction in collective provision (0.1)

+Amortisation of capital value of Subordinated debt (8.8)

+PIBS Grandfathering to Tier 2 capital 3.0

+Tier 2 capital at 31 December 2017 27.7

-The above table illustrates that the core driver of the Society's Common Equity Tier 1 (CET1) capital increase is the Group's profitability through 2016.
+The above table illustrates that the core driver of the Society's Common Equity Tier 1 (CET1) capital increase is the Group's profitability through 2017.
 Ongoing and improved profitability also drives a meaningful decrease to the Group's on balance sheet deferred tax assets that rely on future profitability to be utilised.
 This decreases correspondingly the deferred tax asset deduction to the Group's CET1.

-With most of the Society's interest rate derivatives held in effective and formal fair value hedges throughout 2016, the Society's additional valuation adjustments are not significant, primarily reflecting un-hedged portions of the Society's available for sale debt securities held at fair value on balance sheet.
+With most of the Society's interest rate derivatives held in effective and formal fair value hedges throughout 2017, the Society's additional valuation adjustments are not significant, primarily reflecting un-hedged portions of the Society's available for sale debt securities held at fair value on balance sheet.

-Improvement in the market value of the Society's available for sale debt securities portfolio, compared to the amortised cost base of the underlying assets, has driven a small addition to the Group's CET1, in contrast to 2015's deduction where the Society's portfolio was on aggregate marginally 'out of the money'.
+Improvement in the market value of the Society's available for sale debt securities portfolio, compared to the amortised cost base of the underlying assets, has driven a small addition to the Group's CET1, with the portfolio remaining 'in the money'.